Who We Are

 LISA BALLARD

 Lisa BallardLisa Ballard, formerly Densmore, has been a competitor, coach, official, ski and ski boot designer, marketing consultant, event producer and journalist.
 She began racing at age six at Whiteface Mountain near Lake Placid, New York.
-While attending Stratton Mountain School in Vermont, she competed on the U.S. Ski Team, and then spent four years as a member of Dartmouth College’s NCAA Division 1 ski team (1980 to 1983).
+She attended Stratton Mountain School in Vermont and then spent four years as a member of Dartmouth College’s NCAA Division 1 ski team (1980 to 1983).
 She then raced on the Women’s Pro Ski Racing Tour for six years (1985 to 1990).
 As a masters racer, Lisa garnered seven FIS Masters Criterium (world championship) golds and more “globes” (8) on the FIS Masters Cup than any American, including three overall Super G titles (2017, 2020, 2023), one GS title (2022) and two age group titles (2020, 2022).
 She finished the 2023 season ranked number one in Super G, second overall, in GS and in her age group, and fifth in slalom.
 In addition, she has earned over 100 national masters titles since 1991 across all ski racing disciplines.
 US Ski and Snowboard has presented her with the prestigious Al Sise Award, as Masters Skier-of-the-Year, six times.
 She has been a member of the U.S. Alpine Masters Ski Team, an honorary team that recognizes the top-ranked man and woman in each masters age group, all but three years since 1991.
 She currently serves on US Ski and Snowboard’s national masters working group, as team captain at various FIS Masters Cup events and on the Alpine Competition Committee (ACC) for US Ski and Snowboard’s Northern Division.

 As a ski coach, Lisa is certified by both PSIA and US Ski and Snowboard.
 During the 1990s, she was the instruction editor for Snow Country Magazine and the director of the Snow Country Ski Schools in conjunction with the PSIA Demo Team.
 At the same time, she founded a national ski instructional program for women that raised money for breast cancer research and patient support.
 That program has since morphed into the “Your Turn” women’s ski clinics, which Lisa hosts each winter at ski areas around the U.S. She also coaches racers of all ages at Big Sky and Red Lodge Mountain in Montana, at masters camps that she organizes in the Rockies, northeastern US and South America, and as a guest coach for other programs and camps as time permits.
 She has served as a Trustee of Stratton Mountain School; on the nominating committee for the U.S. Ski and Snowboard Hall of Fame; and on the boards of the New England Ski Museum and New England Masters Skiing.